 However, it never hurts to brush up on your studying techniques.
 This guide will walk you through some of the best ways to study for the Iowa real estate licensing exam.

-What is the Iowa real estate licensing exam like?
+What is the Iowa real estate exam like?

-The good news is the Iowa licensing exam is all multiple-choice questions.
+The good news is the Iowa real estate exam is all multiple-choice questions.
 No essay writing required!
 Some questions do require math, so you can bring a simple calculator with you.

 So what does the Iowa real estate licensing exam look like?
 The test is broken into two parts: the national section and state section.
 The state section is comprised of 80 questions and you are given two hours to complete it.
 The national section is shorter- only 40 questions and you are given one hour to complete it.
 Each section requires a score of 70 percent or higher to pass.